phalcon/documentation/docs/routing.md

 ```php
 public function wasMatched(): bool
 ```
-Checks if the router matches any of the defined routes
+Check if the router matches any of the defined routes

 ## Defining Routes
 [Phalcon\Mvc\Router][mvc-router] provides advanced routing capabilities.
 In MVC mode, you can define routes and map them to controllers/actions that you require.
 A route is defined as follows: